-For an iOS app, choose what kinds of devices or simulators the bot will test on.
+For an iOS app, choose what kinds of devices or simulators the bot will be tested on.

 The devices must be connected to the server for the test action to complete.

-Specify who should receive email notifications from the bot (such as the notification shown in the screenshot).
+Bots can be configured to initiate triggers before and after integration.
+By default, a bot includes a notification trigger, which alerts committers if there is a failure.
+Specify who should receive email notifications from the bot (such as the notification shown in the screenshot below).

 Click Create Bot.

-As explained in the following chapter, you can use the log navigator to manually start the bot, edit the bot, and delete it.
-As explained in “Manage and Monitor Bots from a Web Browser,” you can also use a web browser to manually start the bot, edit the bot, and delete it.
+As explained in the following chapter, you can use the report navigator to manually start the bot, edit the bot, and delete it.
+As explained in Monitor Bots from a Web Browser, you can also use a web browser to manually start the bot, edit the bot, and delete it.

 Follow Best Practices

-To take advantage of continuous integration in your product development workflow, follow these practices:
+To take advantage of continuous integration in your product development workflow, follow these guidelines:

-Develop unit-test suites and test cases.
-After developing unit tests, include them in schemes for your bots to run.
-To help ensure that the changes you make aren’t broken by you or others later, complement those changes with unit tests that determine whether a method or a set of methods used in a sequence functions as intended.
+Develop test suites and test cases.
+After developing tests, include them in schemes for your bots to run.
+To help ensure that the changes you make aren’t broken by you or others later, complement those changes with tests that determine whether a method or a set of methods used in a sequence functions as intended.